Benjamin-RR/Three.js-Introduction/README.md

 ### Try it yourself

 Pull up terminal from VSCode and go to dir cd client, then run script: 'yarn start'

+### Why Three.js?

+You can build websites with 3d objects very easily using Three.js combine with other packages such as "react-three-fiber" which is a React component that renders three.js objects in your SPA on React.
+(If you would like to try this simply install it: npm install three @react-three/fiber)

+Additionally if can use your own made 3d objects made and designed in Blender, saving it as a gltf file.
+Or used pre-existing 3d objects.
+Many resources exist for this, for example https://poly.pizza/.